 Many children have experienced online learning in some form either as part of their schooling or taking educational classes.
 Whilst online learning in a school setting can often yield mixed results, online tuition has proven to be a popular and effective way of learning in a one-to-one setting.

-What is Online Tuition?
+What is Online Tutoring?

-Online tuition is a way of teaching a student one-to-one using an online platform.
+Online tutoring is a way of teaching a student one-to-one using an online platform.
 Students can see and hear their teacher via a video throughout the session.
 The teacher and student are also able to write on a digital whiteboard and share their screens as part of the learning process.

 1. Students will be sent an online meeting link via an online learning platform.